-5 A recent study finds that countries that recently joined the WTO and implemented the required trade reforms outperformed the original WTO members that did not have to undertake reforms (Kireyev, 2016).
+&lt;sup>3A recent study finds that countries that recently joined the WTO and implemented the required trade reforms outperformed the original WTO members that did not have to undertake reforms (Kireyev 2016).

+&lt;sup>4Armenia, Georgia, and the Kyrgyz Republic joined the WTO in 2003, 2000, and 1998, respectively.
+Azerbaijan has been negotiating WTO accession since 1997 and Uzbekistan since 1994, but they are not yet members.
+Turkmenistan has been weighing WTO accession since 2013 but has not yet applied for membership.

-- 17. Recent WTO trade liberalization efforts could be particularly beneficial for CCA countries.
-CCA countries should consider implementing the Trade Facilitation Agreement (TFA) established in early 2017.
-The WTO estimates that implementation of the FTA will cut customs-related costs of merchandise trade by 10-25 percent, and could lead to a \$1 trillion annual increase in global trade (WTO, 2018).
-For the landlocked CCA countries the implementation of WTO's TFA can serve as a unique multilateral platform to address connectivity challenges and to improve trade flows within the region.
-CCA countries could also benefit from WTO's other initiatives.
-For instance, in December 2017, over 80 likeminded WTO members launched exploratory work on future WTO negotiations on electronic commerce, facilitating investment, and SME trade. - 18.
-Regional integration initiatives should be pursued as well to boost growth prospects.
-For instance, the EEU has provided benefits to its membership, notably through a new customs code and a common labor market, boosting remittances, and expanding trade.
-More effort is needed, however, to achieve regional economic integration, including eliminating non-tariff barriers and exemptions, and moving ahead with EEU plans to forge other economic cooperation agreements, including with the European Union and China. - 19.
+Regional integration initiatives should be pursued to boost growth prospects.
+For instance, the EEU has provided benefits to its membership, notably through a new customs code and a common labor market, boosting remittances and expanding trade.
+More effort is needed, however, to achieve regional economic integration, including eliminating nontariff barriers and exemptions and moving ahead with EEU plans to forge other economic cooperation agreements, including with the European Union and China.

 CCA countries could better leverage bilateral trade agreements to gain broader access to markets.
 While some CCA countries have negotiated bilateral trade agreements, their number is substantially lower than the EMDE average.
-Georgia concluded association agreements with the EU in 2014, which reduced or removed tariffs in bilateral trade.
+Georgia concluded association agreements with the EU in 2014 that reduced or removed tariffs in bilateral trade.
 Armenia and Azerbaijan have signed cooperation and partnership agreements with the EU as well.
-Still, there is scope for countries to do more on a bilateral basis, even as the multilateral approach to trade liberalization is pursued.
+There is scope for countries to do more on a bilateral basis, even as they pursue the multilateral approach to trade liberalization.

-B. Capital
+Capital

-While capital flows have been relatively low, and many CCA countries retain restrictions on capital account transactions, change is underway as countries seek to benefit from greater economic integration.
-When undertaking capital account liberalization, care should be taken to ensure that banks and government are able to manage risks associated with greater-and potentially more volatile-capital flows.
+While capital flows have been relatively low and many CCA countries retain restrictions on capital account transactions, change is underway as countries seek to benefit from greater economic integration.
+However, when a country liberalizes capital accounts, it should take care to ensure that banks and government are able to manage the risks associated with greater-and potentially more volatile-capital flows.
 Specific near-term actions should include cleaning up bank balance sheets, improving the regulatory and supervisory framework, and addressing other risks, including those related to dollarization.